NMadhumitha-MSIS/netguard-cyberattack-simulation/README.md

-# NetGuard — Real-Time Network Attack Detection & Isolation Simulator
+# NetGuard - Real Time Network Attack Detection & Isolation Simulator

 ## Overview
 NetGuard is a Java Swing-based simulation that visualizes packet movement through a network graph, detects malicious packet behavior, and models real-time node infection and automated isolation.
 The system demonstrates graph routing (Dijkstra) using a custom MinHeap and course-style custom ADTs.